 Problem 1: Cost

-Whilst the flat fee pricing model represents better value for money in comparison to commission based pricing, it still doesn’t float our boat.
-If your property sells inside a month, does a flat fee of £1000+ represent good value for money?
+Whilst the fixed fee pricing model represents better value for money in comparison to commission based pricing, it’s still not optimal.
+If your property sells inside a month, does a fixed fee of £1000+ represent good value for money?
 We don’t think so.

 MoveSelf only offer a pay as you go pricing model.
-What this means is the faster your property sells, the less you pay for selling it.
+What this means is the faster you sell your home, the less you pay for selling it.
 Makes sense, right?
-You don’t get this level of granularity with a flat fee pricing model, and certainly not a commission model.
-It also means that the price of selling your property has no relation to the value or location of your property.
+You don’t get this level of granularity with a fixed fee pricing model, and certainly not a commission model.
+It also means that the price of selling your property has no correlation with the value of your property.
 You could save hundreds…probably thousands of pounds.
 Coupled with this, we offer you the choice to decide what additional services (such as photography) you require.
 You can build a completely bespoke package with us.

 Problem 2: Acting in the Interest of Both Parties

 As much as estate agents like to profess they are acting in the interests of both parties (the buyer and the seller), they simply aren’t.
 Because it’s impossible.
 How can you negotiate the highest price for the seller, and the lowest price for the buyer?
 You can’t.

 Estate agents that charge a commission would favour a higher selling price since this means a bigger slice of the (commission) pie!

 Then there’s the age-old issue of gazumping.
 Gazumping occurs when the seller of a property accepts an offer from one interested party, but then accepts a higher offer from someone else.
 This is legal in England and Wales prior to the exchange of contracts.
 But by that time, you may have paid for surveys and all sorts.
 The only way gazumping can be made possible is if the estate agent is facilitating it by passing on the subsequent offer.
 Again, this would be acting in the interest of the seller and not the buyer.